 “it’s relevant to the mass shooting in Vegas.”

-Because we travel overseas a lot, people often warn us to be safe and to make sure we are not going to be in spots near “terrorists.”
-When we traveled to the UK earlier this summer we received the same admonition.
-That same week here in Utah a mother and her two children were gunned down by a crazy ex boyfriend as the woman walked her children home from school.
-And then before another trip a dad, who lives just a few short miles from us, was shot and killed as he chase a burglar down the street.
-And then one evening we were at a park with friends.
-Some teenagers were loudly playing basketball.
-The dad looked at Dave and I and said as he showed us his gun,
+Because we travel often overseas, people often warn us to be safe and to make sure we are not going to be in spots near “terrorists.”
+When we traveled to the UK earlier this summer, we received the same admonition.
+That same week here in Utah, a mother and her two children were gunned down by a crazy ex boyfriend as the woman walked her children home from school.
+Before another one of our family overseas trips, a dad, who lives just a few short miles from us, was shot and killed as he chase a burglar down the street.
+Recently on a beautiful summer evening, we were at a park with friends.
+In the distance we saw random teenagers loudly playing basketball.
+At one, a dad of one of Kyle’s friends, looked at us, pointed at his gun and said,

 “Don’t worry.
 I am packing heat.
 I always pack heat and I am not afraid to use it.”

 Because these warning signs often seep into our psyche, such as a dad flashing a gun in a safe, suburban park, Dave, the boys and I maintain a consistent dialog regarding violence and what we think our response to it should be.
 That night, we tried to deescalate the fears of the dad flashing his gun.
 What Dave & I have concluded is that ultimately we do not want our boys to become afraid of this beautiful world.